To make a prairie it takes a clover and one bee,

 Since being named “Most Endangered River in America” in 2007, efforts to regenerate the flow and ecosystem of the Santa Fe River were undertaken with great success and remain ongoing through the tireless work of organizations such at the Santa Fe Watershed Association and The City of Santa Fe River Commission.

-We welcome support of all kinds.
 In the Family Way, a federally recognized 501(c)(3) public charity, serves as fiscal sponsorship for Poetry Pollinators, and all donations are tax-exempt to the extent of the law.
 Please feel free to contact us with any questions about how you might join our work.
 Thank you.

-Julie Chase-Daniel, a native of New Mexico, is the founder of In the Family Way, a non-profit dedicated to helping all beings thrive through creativity and the arts, and co-author of Mothering Change, an I Ching manual rooted in the feminine.
+Julie Chase-Daniel, a native of New Mexico, is the founder of In the Family Way, a non-profit dedicated to helping all families thrive through creativity and the arts, and co-author of Mothering Change, an I Ching manual rooted in the feminine.
 She is the recipient of a National Parks Residency in the Dry Tortugas, where she and her husband, Matthew, collaborated on The Blue Fold (Axle Contemporary Press, 2017), a series of writings and photographs.
 Currently, Julie is working on a suite of writings to accompany a mixed-media project, Direct Exposure: Shadows of the US Border Wall, a series of large format cyanotype prints made at 100 mile intervals and other vital points along the US-Mexico border from San Diego, CA, to Brownsville, TX.
-She holds an MA in leadership and organizational change from California Institute of Integral Studies.
+She holds an MA in transformative leadership from California Institute of Integral Studies.

 Fiscal sponsorship for Poetry Pollinators is provided by In the Family Way, a New Mexico non-profit 501(c)(3) public charity.